oguzhanakk/Scraping-Projects/nefisyemektarifleri_scrapy/README.md

 # nefisyemektarifleri_scrapy
-It is a python program that, when you give a category name on https://www.cimri.com/, goes to that category and scans all its pages and extracts data such as the relevant date, product name, product price, brand, and if you do not provide a category, it extracts data for all main and sub-categories.
-After the given is imported, it transfers it to the Postgre database.
+The python program that scrapes the https://www.nefisyemekrecipi.com/ site.
+After the data is received, it transfers it to the Postgre database.
 After connecting to lambda in aws the log will be up and running.

 # Requirements
 To run this project, you will need to have the following software requirements:

-• scrapy
-• postgre
-• pandas
-• flask

 # Setup
 To run this project on your own computer, follow these steps: